Cohen-Or/cohen-or.github.io/posts/csm.md

 * Random (Rand) – This model select stocks at random, and is included to provide an absolute baseline sense of what the ranking measures might look like assuming portfolios are composed in such a manner.

-* Raw returns (JT) – Heuristics-based ranking tech- nique based on [4], which is one of the earliest works documenting the CSM strategy.
+* Raw returns (JT) – Heuristics-based ranking technique based on [4], which is one of the earliest works documenting the CSM strategy.

-* Volatility Normalised MACD (Baz) – Heuristics- based ranking technique with a relatively sophisti- cated trend estimator proposed by [3].
+* Volatility Normalised MACD (Baz) – Heuristics- based ranking technique with a relatively sophisticated trend estimator proposed by [3].

-* Multi-Layer Perceptron (MLP) – This model char- acterises the typical Regress-then-rank techniques used by contemporary methods.
+* Multi-Layer Perceptron (MLP) – This model characterizes the typical Regress-then-rank techniques used by contemporary methods.

 * RankNet (RNet) – Pairwise LTR model by [5].